 Aeroplanes, cars and heavy goods vehicles impose further significant external effects on other users of both urban and rural areas.
 In particular, these forms of transport cause noise, congestion, local air pollution, and require infrastructure that is often unsightly.
 A shift to low-carbon forms of transport (new high-speed rail lines for intercity and long distance travel, enhanced mass transit systems for suburban and commuter lines, and electric cars for rural and other travel) would also mitigate these other problems.
-Electric cars rather than carbon-fuel cars could be encouraged by tax credits on electric cars, so that the net financial balance with the government is zero).
+Electric cars rather than carbon-fuel cars could be encouraged by tax credits on electric cars and by waiving urban parking fees and congestion charges (and increasing the cost for non-electric cars, so that the net financial balance with the government is zero).